Accessory Dwelling Unit (ADU)

 CalHFA offers an ADU Grant to homeowners which provides up to $40,000 towards pre-development and non-reoccurring closing costs associated with the construction of the ADU.
 Predevelopment costs include site prep, architectural designs, permits, soil tests, impact fees, property survey, and energy reports.

-STEP offers homeowners a variety of tools ranging from information to financing, design, permitting, and construction services to build new Accessory Dwelling Units (ADUs) in approved areas of Stanislaus County.
+STEP offers homeowners a variety of tools ranging from information to financing, design, permitting, and construction services to build new Accessory Dwelling Unit (ADUs) in approved areas of Stanislaus County.